Asthma is a challenging condition. It can affect all

 your child can take the medicine at home or is allowed to keep the medicine

 with him or her at school.
-However, at times it may be necessary for your child
+At times, though, it may be necessary for your child

 to go to the school nurse or office to take medicine.